Signal

 )

 }Resources can be created globally or locally within components.
-When created globally, they persist across component renders.
 When created locally, they are automatically disposed when the component unmounts.

 Using with Derive